Divorce applications soar by 50% since no-fault divorce laws

 Divorce applications soar by 50% since no-fault divorce laws introduced

-‘Those that were trapped in unhappy and unwanted marriages - that don’t involve bad behaviour or affairs - have now been provided with a humane exit route,’ says lawyer

-Applications have surged by as much as 50 per cent since no-fault divorce laws were introduced a week ago, according to new figures.
+Divorce applications have surged by as much as 50 per cent since no-fault laws were introduced a week ago, according to new figures.

 Data from the HM Courts & Tribunals Service shows around 3,000 divorce requests were made in the last week, which amounts to an average of 600 applications per day.
 This is substantially higher than the average of just over 2,000 weekly applications seen last year.

-The long-delayed Divorce, Dissolution and Separation Act 2020 came into force on Wednesday 6 April, with the government first promising to introduce the legislation in April 2018.
+The long-delayed Divorce, Dissolution and Separation Act 2020 came into force on Wednesday 6 April, after it was first promised in April 2018.

-New no-fault divorce laws eradicate the notion that one party in the couple is at fault or has committed some form of wrongdoing.
+It eradicate the notion that one party in the couple is at fault or has committed some form of wrongdoing.
 As such, the application for divorce can no longer be contested under the new system.

-The change will also mean couples will no longer be forced to prove they have been separated for two years - this was previously the only other way to file for divorce if couples chose not to venture down the blame route.
+The change will also mean couples will no longer be forced to prove they have been separated for two years, which was previously the only other way to file for divorce without assigning blame.

 Carly Kinch, partner in the divorce and family team at Stewarts, told The Independent: “It’s no surprise there has been a flurry of applications since the new ‘no fault’ divorce regime was introduced last week.